ARTbio/Metavisitor-manual/docs/metavisitor_ansible.md

 ## Adapt the ansible inventory file

-In the GalaxyKickStart folder, there is a `hosts` file called the "inventory file".
+In the GalaxyKickStart/inventory_files folder, there is a file called the `metavisitor`.
 For deploying Metavisitor, you need to edit this file so that it just contains

 ```